 Dainty diamond embedded band featuring seven 1.3mm white diamonds.
 Perfect for accenting any ring stack or worn as a wedding band.

-Kindly note: This piece is made to order so please allow up to three weeks for fabrication.
+Kindly note: This piece is made to order so please allow three to five weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.